But how much Caffeine is REALLY in my coffee?

-The Tanzania Peaberry coffee bean has a 1.42% caffeine content while the Yemen Mocha Mattari has only 1.01% caffeine.
+The Tanzanian Peaberry coffee bean has a 1.42% caffeine content while the Yemen Mocha Mattari has only 1.01% caffeine.
 Guatemalan and Kona beans are high in caffeine with 1.20 to 1.32% caffeine and Zimbabwe and Ethiopian Harrar having lower levels around 1.10% and 1.13% respectively.
-The coffee roast plays a huge role in the caffeine levels due to the roasting process pulling the caffeine to the top of the bean.
-Darker roasts have higher percentage levels of caffeine with Colombia Supremo Dark 1.37% and Mocha Java having 1.17% caffeine.
+The coffee roast plays a role in the caffeine levels.
+Some roasts have higher percentage levels of caffeine with Colombian Supremo 1.37% and Mocha Java having 1.17% caffeine.
 These numbers show that caffeine varies from bean to bean and roast to roast.
-Coffee levels in caffeine vary greatly which means that a person who needs to decrease their caffeine does not necessarily have to switch to decaffeinated coffee to lower their caffeine content.
-These people can choose a lighter roasted coffee or a coffee bean with a lower content of caffeine in order to reduce their consumption of caffeine.